BoilerplateMVC/Backbone-Require-Boilerplate/README.markdown

 **What Require.js plugins are you using?**

-   -Just the Require.js text plugin, since it provides an easy way to keep templates in their own folders (instead of just embedding them in your html files.
+   -Just the Require.js text plugin, since it provides an easy way to keep templates in their own folders (instead of just embedding them in your html files).
 I was previously using Use.js to load non-AMD compatible scripts, but Require.js 2.0 now provides this functionality.

 **Why are you not using the Require.js Internationalization plugin?**